Frequently Asked Questions

 A. The rezoning would protect the East River 50s community from excessively tall buildings.
 No megatower could be developed within the area extending roughly from 52nd to 59th Street, east of 1st Avenue.
-Importantly, the new zoning has the potential to more than triple the amount of affordable housing built as part of any new developments in the neighborhood as compared to the status quo zoning.
+Importantly, the new zoning has the potential to more than double the amount of affordable housing built as part of any new developments in the neighborhood as compared to the status quo zoning.

 Q. Doesn’t the City usually take the lead to rezone areas that no longer seem appropriately zoned?